All Episodes

 So that's death row prisoners, prisoners of conscience slash political prisoners.

-There are some private hospitals, though those are run by surgeons as a kind of a side hustle, and those surgeons are of course, you know, affiliated with the state or they're like party officials um or they're like uh you know the party secretary of a hospital or whatever.
+And those surgeons are, of course, affiliated with the state, or they're like party officials, or they're like, you know, the party secretary of a hospital or whatever.

-Um, but that's basically how China's organ transplantation system operated and almost certainly continues to operate.
+But that's basically how China's organ transplantation system operated and almost certainly continues to operate.

-What would you say is the strongest evidence you've seen that this whole thing, which sounds almost unbelievable is real.
+What would you say is the strongest evidence you've seen that this whole thing, which sounds almost unbelievable, is real?

-I think ironically the strongest evidence is simply the utterances of Chinese officials themselves.
+I think, ironically, the strongest evidence is simply the utterances of Chinese officials themselves.

 The idea that Chinese hospitals procured organs from prisoners, that's not disputed by the Chinese medical establishment, that there was buying and selling of organs is not disputed.

-That's uh a matter of some controversy.
+That's a matter of some controversy.

 We could think about something like the involvement of surgeons in the execution process.